Call Now

 • If the appeal is not upheld, the appellate court has decided to let the lower court ruling stand; on the other hand, if the appeal is upheld, the appealing party has prevailed and the lower court’s ruling is set aside, often with the case being remanded back to the lower court to fix errors or retry the case

 We believe that being an educated legal consumer can help you make the most of the legal experience in meeting your legal objectives.
 This blog post, for example, provides general educational material regarding civil appeals.
-This information is presented by attorneys at Ciyou & Dixon, P.C. who practice throughout the State of Indiana.
+This information is presented by attorneys at Dixon & Moseley, P.C. who practice throughout the State of Indiana.
 It is not a solicitation, nor is it intended to provide specific legal advice.
 It is an advertisement.
 Information contained herein is subject to change.

 Facebook